 What you’ll find during a visit to the National Civil Rights Museum

+But they have many other permanent exhibits and collections as well.
 They have displays covering the timeline from slavery to the present day, going through the slave revolts, court battles, bus boycotts and Washington DC protests and marches.

 The tour continues across the street, into the building where James Earl Ray is believed to have fired the fatal shot.

-Permanent Exhibitions at the Lorraine Motel Museum
+Permanent Exhibitions at the Martin Luther King Museum

 In 2016, the museum became a Smithsonian Affiliate museum, adding another layer of prestige to the site.

 Permanent exhibitions here include a display about the 250-year history of slavery in America, another about Rosa Parks and the Montgomery Bus Boycott, and one about the famous student sit-ins, such as the one in Greensboro, North Carolina.